2025 Jacksonville State Gamecocks football team

-The 2025 Jacksonville State Gamecocks football team represents Jacksonville State University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-The Gamecocks are led by Charles Kelly in his first year as the head coach.
-The Gamecocks play home games at AmFirst Stadium, located in Jacksonville, Alabama.
+The 2025 Jacksonville State Gamecocks football team represented Jacksonville State University in Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+The Gamecocks were led by Charles Kelly in his first year as the head coach.
+The Gamecocks played their home games at AmFirst Stadium, located in Jacksonville, Alabama.

+The Jacksonville State Gamecocks drew an average home attendance of 19,993, the 97th-highest of all NCAA Division I FBS football teams.